When Babesia Blocking Lyme Recovery Is the Missing Piece

 Why Treatment Sequencing Matters

-However, Babesia does not always wait its turn.
+But Babesia does not always wait its turn.

 In complex Lyme disease cases, Babesia infection can drive persistent fatigue, panic, dysautonomia, night sweats, and air hunger.
-When these symptoms remain active, recovery may stall even if other factors—such as mold exposure, gut health, or inflammation—are addressed.
+When these symptoms remain active, recovery may stall even if other factors—such as mold exposure, gut health, or inflammation—are being addressed.

 The Herxheimer Paradox